Revised: Fall 2023

 If you don’t have a programmable thermostat or smart phone compatible thermostat, you are missing out on the most useful feature available in the HVAC industry.
 Many installing companies will add these types of thermostats to the job with little markup, and you can see a significant reduction in your operating costs as a result.
 Consumer Reports estimates it pays for itself within a year.

 The value of efficiency comes into play once you’ve done the math.
 If you’re not planning on being in your home for more than 3 years, it’s not likely you’ll get the return on investment in a high-efficiency furnace.
 Obviously, it’s tough to predict when a home will sell, but we recommend against a high-efficiency spend if you’re not going to be around to enjoy the lower gas bills.
 At the same time, more home buyers are expecting appliances like furnaces to be environmentally friendly, so you should weigh that option when buying a new furnace.

-More than anything else, the quality of the installation will determine your long-term happiness with your new furnace.
+More than anything else, the quality of the furnace installation will determine your long-term happiness with your new furnace.
 Once you’ve decided on the efficiency, blower, and thermostat, demand to know what sort of people, process, and follow-up goes into the installation of your new furnace.
 Overlooking this step can cost you money and headaches.